 The word “compliance” is used in connection with legislation and regulations, which are not generally mentioned in ISO documents.
 See Legal statements.

 Use the word “conformity” when referring to requirements.
 The phrase “in accordance with” can also be used for expressing conformity-related requirements.
+For example:

 ISO/CASCO, the Committee on conformity assessment, has produced definitions for conformity-related terminology, e.g. “competence” and “assessment”.
 If there is a need to define this kind of terminology in a standard, search the Online Browsing Platform to find the CASCO definition to use as a source.
-Do not develop a new definition for your document.
+Do not develop a new definition for the document.
 Contact CASCO at an early stage when developing a standard containing conformity assessment elements: CASCO@iso.org

 Do not include legal, regulatory or statutory requirements or recommendations.